Schwartz Discover Grant

 - be otherwise unpaid (no hourly wage or large fellowship stipend), and

-- be conducted under the mentorship of a University of Rochester affiliated supervisor.
+- be conducted under the mentorship of a University of Rochester affiliated mentor.

-- Your UR-affiliated supervisor can work anywhere within the University of Rochester system: River Campus, URMC, the Laser Lab, Mt.
+- Your UR-affiliated mentor can work anywhere within the University of Rochester system: River Campus, URMC, the Laser Lab, Mt.
 Hope Family Center, etc.

-- Independent field or archival work may take you outside of campus walls—for example, a history or political science project that takes you to a research site in Mexico or China.
+- Independent field or archival work may take you outside of campus walls—for example, a history or political science project that takes you to a research site in Mexico or China (with compliance to UR travel guidelines).
 These projects are still eligible, so long as you are working with a Rochester-affiliated mentor to help guide your project.

 - Students engaging in their first research experience are strongly encouraged to apply.

-- From this year forward, students will only be able to receive one Discover Grant during their time at UR.
-However, for the 2020 application cycle, previous awardees are still eligible to apply.
+- Students will only be able to receive one full Discover Grant during their time at UR.
+Students who received partial funding may reapply.